Semantic-Free Procedural 3D Shapes Are Surprisingly Good Teachers: Experiments

 Fig.~\ref{fig:dataset_complexity} displays samples from each configuration alongside quantitative comparisons of pretraining performance and downstream classification accuracy on PB-T50-RS, the most challenging variant of ScanObjectNN~\cite{uy2019revisiting}.
 As shape complexity increases, the pretraining task becomes more difficult, leading to higher reconstruction losses at the 300th training epoch.
 However, the downstream classification performance of Point-MAE-Zero improves.
 This underscores the importance of topological diversity in shapes for effective self-supervised point cloud representation learning.

 We observe that the reconstruction loss on our dataset with single primitives (\ie, 3.17) is higher than on ShapeNet (\ie, 2.62) which consists of more diverse 3D shapes.
-We hypothesize that this is because ShapeNet is relatively smaller than our dataset (50K vs. 150K) and ShapeNet models are coordinate-aligned. \paragraph{Dataset Size.} Fig.~\ref{fig:datasetsize} illustrates the effect of dataset size (\ie, the number of procedurally generated 3D shapes) on Point-MAE-Zero’s performance in the shape classification task on the PB-T50-RS benchmark.
+We hypothesize that this is because ShapeNet is relatively smaller than our dataset (50K vs.~150K) and ShapeNet models are coordinate-aligned.

-Our experiments show that performance improves as dataset size increases, despite the dataset being procedurally generated.
-However, simply enlarging the dataset appears to yield diminishing returns, which may be due to intrinsic limitations of a purely synthetic 3D dataset or the representation learning bottleneck within Point-MAE.

-Notably, Point-MAE-Zero and Point-MAE-SN achieve comparable performance on downstream tasks when pretrained on datasets of the same size, regardless of differences in their pretraining data domains (i.e., synthetic shapes vs. ShapeNet).
-We include additional experiments in the appendix to ablate the effect of dataset size.
+\textbf{Dataset Size and Comparison with Objaverse.} Fig.~\ref{fig:datasetsize} presents a scaling analysis of Point-MAE-Zero on the PB-T50-RS benchmark using procedurally generated data.
+When matched for dataset size, Point-MAE-Zero and Point-MAE-SN achieve comparable downstream performance, underscoring the viability of synthetic data as a substitute for curated datasets like ShapeNet.
+Importantly, we observe that performance further improves with increasing dataset size, despite the lack of semantics in the synthetic data.

+To contextualize our results, we compare against pretraining on randomly sampled subsets of Objaverse~\cite{deitke2023objaverse}, matched in scale.
+While models pretrained on Objaverse exhibit strong performance at smaller scales (\eg, $10^3$ or $10^4$ shapes), their downstream performance plateaus—and eventually declines—as more shapes are added.
+We pretrain and finetune Point-MAE-Objaverse 5 times on PB-T50-RS and we report the best performance.
+We hypothesize that this trend is due to many randomly sampled shapes from Objaverse having simple geometry (\eg, avatars, boxes, cups), which makes the pretraining task too easy and limits the ability to learn robust 3D representations.
+In contrast, our procedurally generated data, enriched through augmentation and shape composition, consistently improves performance as the dataset scales, demonstrating its effectiveness and scalability for point cloud self-supervised learning.

-\paragraph{Efficiency of Transfer Learning.} Fig.~\ref{fig:curve} shows the learning curves for training from scratch, Point-MAE-SN, and Point-MAE-Zero on shape classification tasks in the transfer learning setting.
-Both Point-MAE-SN and Point-MAE-Zero demonstrate faster training convergence and higher test accuracy compared to training from scratch.
-This trend is consistent across both ModelNet40 and ScanObjectNN benchmarks. \paragraph{t-SNE Visualization. }Fig.~\ref{fig:tsne} visualizes the distribution of 3D shape representations from Point-MAE-SN and Point-MAE-Zero via t-SNE~\cite{van2008visualizing}, before and after fine-tuning on specific downstream tasks.
+\textbf{Efficiency of Transfer Learning.} Fig.~\ref{fig:curve} shows the learning curves for training from scratch, Point-MAE-SN, and Point-MAE-Zero on shape classification tasks in the transfer learning setting.
+Both Point-MAE-SN and Point-MAE-Zero demonstrate faster training convergence and higher accuracy compared to training from scratch, consistently across both ModelNet40 and ScanObjectNN benchmarks.

+\textbf{t-SNE Visualization. }Fig.~\ref{fig:tsne} visualizes the distribution of 3D shape representations from Point-MAE-SN and Point-MAE-Zero via t-SNE~\cite{van2008visualizing}, before and after fine-tuning on specific downstream tasks.
 It also includes representations from a randomly initialized neural network as a reference.